Jean Segura Player Props: Marlins vs. Rockies

 Rockies Pitching Rankings

+- The 7.4 strikeouts per nine innings put together by the Rockies pitching staff ranks last in MLB.

-- The Rockies have the 29th-ranked team ERA across all MLB pitching staffs (5.61).
+- The Rockies have the 29th-ranked team ERA among all MLB pitching staffs (5.56).

-- The Rockies allow the most home runs in baseball (138 total, 1.4 per game).
+- The Rockies give up the fourth-most home runs in baseball (138 total, 1.4 per game).

-- Lambert will make his first start of the season for the Rockies.
+- The Rockies will send Anderson (0-4) to the mound to make his 12th start of the season.
+He is 0-4 with a 6.26 ERA and 38 strikeouts through 54 2/3 innings pitched.

-- The 26-year-old right-hander makes his season debut and pitches for the first time in more than a year.
+- The righty last pitched on Sunday against the New York Yankees, when he threw five scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.